avibrazil/GoogleAnalytics-ETL/README.md

 # Google Analytics ETL

-A python base class to extract and continuously sync data from Google Analytics, and write it to a SQL database.
+A Python base class to extract and continuously sync data from Google Analytics, and write it to a SQL database.

-Uses Analytics Reporting API v4 and it works similarly to Goole Analytics Custom Reports where you define a list of dimensions to be displayed in a flat table.
+Uses [Analytics Reporting API v4](https://developers.google.com/analytics/devguides/reporting/core/v4) and it works similarly to Goole Analytics Custom Reports where you define a list of dimensions to be displayed in a flat table.
 But doesn't have the limitations of GA's UI.
 In addition, data can be custom transformed and will be written to a SQL database.

 ## Installation